STAGE FRIGHT (2014) Reviews and overview

 ‘Sing your heart out’

-Stage Fright is a 2014 American horror/musical film written and directed by Jerome Sable -his feature film debut after several shorts, including The Legend of Beaver Dam.
+Stage Fright is a 2014 American horror/musical film written and directed by Jerome Sable -his film debut after several shorts, including The Legend of Beaver Dam.

 Main cast: